huhongli-lab/HuHongli-Lab/_pages/profiles.md

 profiles:
   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/
-  - align: right
+  - align: left
     image: prof_pic.jpg
     content: about_einstein.md
     image_circular: false # crops the image to make it circular
     more_info: >
       <p>Principal Investigator</p>

  - align: left
     image: fang_li.jpg
     content: about_einstein.md
     image_circular: false # crops the image to make it circular